 10. Closeout - A process done after a sponsored project has closed to inactivate the associated cost center.

-Cost transfers are sometimes necessary in order to correct errors or appropriately allocate allowable costs to sponsored projects.
-However, at no time should a sponsored project be used as a holding account for costs that will subsequently be transferred elsewhere.
-Clearing accounts are appropriate for certain situations.
+Cost transfers are necessary in order to correct an error or to move or allocate expenses into cost centers.
+Additionally, at no time should a sponsored project be used as a holding account for costs that will subsequently be transferred elsewhere.

 Initiating Cost Transfers